 As many of you know, before setting up my practice, I worked for a weight management project.
 I learned so much there.
 One thing was that weight loss is never simply about losing weight.
 Nor is it only about eating less and exercising more.
 The other thing I learned was that there are a lot of things to make (or not make) achieving a health goal happen.

-So whether you want to join a gym, take up a new activity or relaxation technique or you’re dealing with a serious health issue, I hope that some of the tips that I’ve learned along the way will help.
+So do you want to join a gym?
+Take up a new activity or relaxation technique?
+Or are you dealing with a serious health issue that you want to overcome?
+Here to help you, are some tips that I’ve learned along the way.

 We often think that making a change and achieving a health goal is a linear process like climbing steps.
 But as The Transtheoretical Model (attributed to Prochaska and DiClemense) shows it’s a bit more complicated than that:

 1 – Pre-contemplation – At this stage we may have an inkling that we have an issue or problem but are largely unaware that we can address it.

 2 – Contemplation – This is where we become aware of the issue and have a desire to make a change.

 3 – Preparation – At this stage we have the intention to take action and we get ready to do something about it.

 4 – Action – This is where we start putting action steps in place.